shanejp76/Stock-Forecasting-Tool/docs/AI_ASSISTANT_NOTES.md

 - Database columns (BigQuery) use snake_case format
 - All modeling and analysis code should use snake_case

-**UI Display Only:**
+**UI Display DataFrames and Elements:**
+- Convert to **Title Case** for DataFrames that appear directly in the UI (st.dataframe, st.table)
-- Convert to **Proper Case** ONLY for user-facing elements (charts, tables, labels)
+- Convert to **Title Case** for user-facing chart elements (axes, legends, labels)
 - Examples: `Date`, `Close`, `High`, `Low`, `Volume`, `Adjusted Close`
 - Use `prepare_data_for_display()` function in `chart_layout.py` for conversion
-- Chart axes, legends, and UI labels should show Proper Case
+- Apply Title Case conversion only at the final display step, not during processing

 **Implementation Guidelines:**
 - Internal processing: `data["close"]`, `data["date"]`, `data["volume"]`
+- UI display DataFrames: Convert using utility function before displaying with st.dataframe() or st.table()
-- Chart display: Convert using utility function before displaying
+- Chart display: Convert using utility function before displaying in charts
 - Never mix naming conventions within the same operation
 - Data pipeline maintains snake_case throughout processing chain